Pricing by Generation

 Transponder Sync Failure

-NATS ECU Communication Errors
+Immobilizer Communication Errors

-No self-programming procedure exists for this generation.
-The NATS immobilizer requires professional diagnostic equipment to register a new smart key.
-You need a locksmith or dealer.
+No self-programming option exists for the 2014-2016 QX60.
+The factory immobilizer requires professional diagnostic equipment to register a new smart key.
+There is no workaround, and attempting it without the right tools will not get you anywhere.

-Same deal as the earlier models.
-Infiniti did not build in any DIY key programming for the QX60.
-Professional OBD-II tools and PIN retrieval are required.
+Same answer for the 2017-2020 models.
+Infiniti did not build any DIY key programming into the QX60.
+Professional OBD-II tools and PIN retrieval are required, which means a locksmith or dealer.

 How It Works

-We Roll to You
+We Come to You

 Related Services